 Building content management solutions now feels like an overwhelming process.
 We're no longer creating "just a site" or a "page".
 We're actually building "application" mixing bowls that pull in and manage various types of content (a.k.a data) from lots of different places.
 And most of the time we need to "truly engage" people by leveraging big buckets of geo, historical, interaction, and predictive based customer information.

-Essentially websites and web pages are now large software products that evolve and iterate with ever changing customer and market need.
-With dedicated people working between purpose built tools that all need to reuse and pass around (a.k.a integrate) data from underlying, adjacent, and external systems.
+Essentially websites and web pages are now large software products that evolve and iterate with ever-changing customer and market needs.
+With dedicated people working between purpose-built tools that all need to reuse and pass around (a.k.a integrate) data from underlying, adjacent, and external systems.

 So it's no surprise we're seeing old school enterprise software and architecture terms resurfacing in an attempt to try and explain (and solve) some of the current web madness.
 In fact, you've probably noticed a bit of a trend too, because it seems to be all the rage right now for vendor and related analyst materials to be peppered with throwbacks to an IT yesteryear like "Portal", "Widget", "Enterprise Service Bus (ESB)", "Extract, Transform, Load (ETL)", and "Middleware".
 All of which come with a fair bit of baggage and confusion, which I hope to clarify with a series of articles addressing each in turn, starting with the ever ambiguous "Portal".